 Environmental and Social Compliance

-During the last two years of care and maintenance CNM has completed the original commitments outlined in the 2006 Relocation Action Plan (RAP) prepared by Albidon Zambia, which included physical relocation of households, construction of a new school and staff houses, and medical clinic and staff houses.
+During the last two years of care and maintenance CNM has completed the original commitments outlined in the 2006 Resettlement Action Plan (RAP) prepared by Albidon Zambia, which included physical relocation of households, construction of a new school and staff houses, and medical clinic and staff houses.

 This has included:

 - The construction and resettlement of over 130 households